Parabolic semi-orthogonal decompositions and Kummer flat invariants of log schemes: Preliminaries

 From now on we will refer to $(\infty,1)$-categories just as $\infty$-categories.
 If $\cC$ is an $\infty$-category, and $A$ and $B$ are objects in $\cC,$ we denote by $\Hom_\cC(A, B)$ the \emph{mapping space} between $A$ and $B$.
 All limits and colimits of $\infty$-categories appearing in the paper are to be understood in the $\infty$-categorical sense.
 We say that a diagram of $\infty$-categories

 is \emph{commutative} if there is a natural transformation $\alpha\colon HF \Rightarrow KG$ which is an equivalence when passing to homotopy categories.

 We will be mostly interested in \emph{stable} \emph{idempotent-complete} $\infty$-categories.
 Stable $\infty$-categories are an enhancement of triangulated categories: if $\cC$ is a stable $\infty$-category its homotopy category $\mathrm{Ho}(\cC)$ is triangulated.
-We refer the reader to Section 2.2 of \cite{BGT} for a summary of the theory of stable $\infty$-categories.
+An important source of stable $\infty$-categories are the $\infty$-categorical derived categories of Grothendieck abelian categories, see \cite{Lu2} Definition 1.3.5.8.
+We refer the reader to Section 2.2 of \cite{BGT} for a summary of the theory of stable $\infty$-categories which contains most of the facts that we will need in this paper.
 Small stable idempotent-complete $\infty$-categories form a presentable $\infty$-category which is denoted $\SCat.$ In particular $\SCat$ has all small limits and colimits.
 As explained in \cite{BGT} there is a well-defined notion of tensor product of stable idempotent-complete $\infty$-categories.
 This endows $\SCat$ with a symmetric monoidal structure.
-If $\kappa$ is a commutative ring we denote by $\Perf(\kappa)$ the symmetric monoidal stable $\infty$-category of perfect $\kappa$-modules.
+If $\kappa$ is a commutative ring we denote by $\Perf(\kappa)$ the symmetric monoidal stable $\infty$-category of perfect $\kappa$-modules: if $\kappa-mod$ is the abelian category of $\kappa$-modules, $\Perf(\kappa)$ is the subcategory of compact objects in the the $\infty$-categorical derived category $\mathrm{D}(\kappa-mod)$ (see Definition 1.3.5.8 of \cite{Lu2}).
 We denote $\mathrm{Cat}_{\infty, \kappa}^{\mathrm{perf}}$ the symmetric monoidal $\infty$-category of idempotent-complete stable $\infty$-categories tensored over $\Perf(\kappa)$, see Section 4.1 of \cite{HSS} for more details on this construction.
 We will refer to objects in $\mathrm{Cat}_{\infty, \kappa}^{\mathrm{perf}}$ as \emph{$\kappa$-linear} $\infty$-categories.

 For later reference we recall from \cite{R} a general result on colimits of $\infty$-categories. \begin{proposition} Let $I$ be a filtered category, $\{\cC_i\}_{i \in I}$ be a filtered system of $\infty$-categories and assume that all the structure maps $\alpha_{i \to j}\colon\cC_i \to \cC_j$ are fully faithful.
 Then the colimit $\cC := \varinjlim \cC_i$ is the $\infty$-category with \begin{itemize} \item objects given by the union $\bigcup_{i\in I} \mathrm{Ob}(\cC_i)$, and \item the Hom complex between $A_i \in \cC_i$ and $A_j\in \cC_j$ is given by where $l$ is any object of $I$ that is the source of morphisms $ j \leftarrow l \rightarrow i$. \end{itemize} \end{proposition}